-I was browsing the Bogleheads forum last night, and my eyes naturally gravitated to the thread titled “What is FI if you love your job?”
+Browsing the Bogleheads forum, my eyes naturally gravitated to the thread titled “What is FI if you love your job?”

 The short answer is that FI is financial independence.
 Nothing more, nothing less, and it doesn’t look any different if you love, hate, or feel indifferent towards your job.

 The long answer, after learning that the man asking the question is about 10 years away from FI, includes the fact that the person or the job is quite likely to look and feel quite a bit different in 10 years, and Fi is a smart play for anyone.
 Quite a few nuggets of wisdom were dropped in the replies, and I added my two cents, as well.
 I think everyone should try to work towards financial independence, regardless of their current contentedness.

 The flip side of that question is what do you do when you reach FI and still love your job?
 The good news is there are no rules that dictate you ought to retire once you have reached or surpassed FI.
 Vagabond MD has questioned the ethics of working past FI, but the notion that it is somehow unethical was soundly rejected.